magento/devdocs/guides/v2.1/migration/migration-overview-how.md

 * **Modes** - an ordered set of operations for migrating data from Magento 1.x to Magento 2.x.
 * **Steps** - the tasks in a mode that define the kinds of data to migrate.
-* **Stages** - the subtasks in step that actually migrates the data (validating, transferring, and verifying).
+* **Stages** - the tasks in step that validate, transfer, and verify the data.
-* **Map file** - set of rules that describe connections between Magento 1.x and Magento 2.x data structures for completing the stages.
+* **Map files** - XML files that define the rules and connections between Magento 1.x and Magento 2.x data structures for completing the stages.

 ## Modes